 Members of the roundtable also highlighted the importance, as part of promoting transparency, of ensuring that relevant materials are not just available on agency websites, but that they are easily findable on these websites.
 DOT's website illustrates one approach to effectively publishing rulemaking materials in an easy-to-find way.
-DOT publishes its rule on rulemaking and its rulemaking documents that are not legislative rules in a single section of its website titled "Regulations."
+DOT publishes its rule on rulemakings and its explanatory documents in a single section of its website titled "Regulations."
 DOT also indexes these materials with headings and subheadings, allowing people to easily home in on particular procedures.
-Additionally, it clearly delineates between legislative rules and non-legislative rules, explaining that the latter do not have the force and effect of law.
-Appendix C offers a snapshot of DOT's indexing of its rule on rulemaking and its rulemaking documents that are not legislative rules.
+Appendix C offers a snapshot of DOT's indexing of its rule on rulemakings and its explanatory documents.